Carnegie Mellon University's Registrar and the Future of Higher Ed in the Time of COVID (and Beyond)

 John Papinchak has been the registrar at Carnegie Mellon University for 26 years.
 As expected, he’s seen lots of changes to higher education.
-But what about now in the brave, new world of COVID?
-Our recent webinar, moderated by CEO Justin Wenig, featured what John had to say about how the pandemic has been a wake-up call for higher ed, and how CMU is meeting the changes and challenges.
+But how has the pandemic impacted the higher ed landscape?
+Our recent webinar, John discussed how the pandemic has been a wake-up call for higher ed, and how CMU is meeting the changes and challenges.

 “The thing I will say about this whole pandemic is how wonderful the collegiality has been between all our institutions, sharing information, ideas, and strategies.
 Collaboration is also happening with professional associations and vendors.
 We’re all on this crazy new journey together.” -John Papinchak, Registrar, Carnegie Mellon University

 According to John, CMU has 12 different teaching locations and campuses across the globe, each with its own challenges.
 “One of the things we’re seeing is that a number of students are deferring, especially our international students where they just can’t travel to the US,” he reported.
 “We are making remote opportunities available to them to keep them engaged even if it’s just a course or two.
 So, they can feel that Carnegie Mellon connection.”

 As with other institutions, there are some students choosing to learn from home 100%.
 They want to stay engaged with CMU and don’t want to defer their educational start.
 After all, in many cases, the pandemic doesn’t give them opportunities to do other things.
 It’s not like they can travel the world to take an advantage of a gap year.
 “They are taking some classes, either full or part time,” John shared.
 “We are creating a hybrid instructional model, so students can make the best choices for themselves.”